 BUSINESS+IMPACT SUMMER FUND PROGRAM

-Each summer, Business+Impact awards competitive grants for summer internships to MBAs and BBA juniors in the Ross School of Business as well as MPP students in the Ford School of Public Policy.
+Each summer, Business+Impact awards competitive grants for summer internships to MBAs and BBAs in the Ross School of Business as well as MPP students in the Ford School of Public Policy.
 Additionally, the newly established Gordon Impact Entrepreneurship Fund provides support for BBA or MBA student internships with ventures or funders seeking to create societal impact.

-If you are a student completing a social impact internship in the nonprofit, public, or private sectors, then you are eligible to apply as long as the organization has a clearly defined social mission.
+If you are a student completing a social impact internship in the nonprofit, public, or private sectors, then you are eligible to apply for funding as long as the organization has a clearly defined social mission.
 This opportunity enables you to receive a stipend for summer internships in addition to project management, research, and industry coaching from B+I.

 - The application for summer internship support will go live in early January.
 Students will need to complete the application and attach their resume and offer letter.

 - There are two deadlines (March 1 and April 15); funds will be available for each round, but students are encouraged to apply early!

-- Applications must be submitted by either Feb 14 or April 17.
+- Applications must be submitted by either mid-Feb or mid-April .
 Notification to applicants will be emailed approximately 1-2 weeks after each deadline.